lachemontes/comparativeGenomics_Tlin/Manual/GuideYou.md

 ---
-## 🎉 Conclusion: Moving Forward
+## Conclusion: Moving Forward

 The iterative process of annotation and comparative genomics is a continuous cycle of improvement and learning.
-We conclude this tutorial by embracing the spirit of innovation in bioinformatics.
+I conclude this tutorial by embracing the spirit of innovation in bioinformatics.
 It could be better, I know!
+I hope you finish on time!!!

 > **“The most dangerous phrase in the language is, ‘We've always done it this way.’”**
 >